 What dimensions should a shed foundation be compared to the shed?

 This is a really common question and one that is worth digging into a little bit.
 If your shed has a built-in floor, you want the gravel foundation to be 2ft longer and 2ft wider than your shed wall dimensions.
 If your shed does not have a floor, you want the concrete foundation pad to be exactly the same length and width as the walls of your shed.
+If you are a DIY shed builder, then you probably already know how large your shed will be; if you are going to buy it from a local shed builder, you may want to talk to them and decide what size you are going to need before you start on the foundation.

 A shed with a floor needs a larger, gravel foundation that will keep water away from where the walls meet the foundation.
 If water is allowed to pool and sit there for lengths of time, it will cause rot or rust and eventually ruin your shed.
 Gravel foundations prevent water from accumulating because any rain water is able to immediately drain through the stone.
 Water never pools, your shed retains its integrity, and your things stay dry.